alexandergerber/courses-tsa/chapter1.md

 To subset a time series according to time it is most convenient to work with `window()`.

-Use this function as follows:
+For monthly data you can use this function as follows:
 - To extract a time period with a specific start and end date use `window(TimeSeries, start = c(year, month), end = c(year, month) )`
 - To get a subset from the start of the series until a specific end date use